-The nature of the student exchange opportunities differ and are detailed in the exchange agreements.
-The application processes and deadlines will differ depending on whether you are an outgoing student (from UCT heading to foreign University) or incoming student (from foreign University coming to UCT).
+The nature of the student exchange opportunities differ and are detailed in the particular university exchange agreements.
+Further, the application processes and deadlines will differ depending on whether you are an outgoing student (from UCT heading to foreign University) or an incoming student (from foreign University coming to UCT).

-Both current (in their final year) and past LLB students can apply to go on exchange.
+Both current final year students and past LLB students can apply to go on exchange.

 While the majority of the student exchange agreements provide for reciprocal fee-waiver, all other costs associated with the exchange (such as visas, travel expenses, insurance, accommodation and subsistence) must generally be borne by the outgoing student exchange nominee.